qsideinstitute/federal-criminal-sentencing/master.md

 Each dot in the scatter plot we produce with the `ggplot()` command from the **ggplot2** package represents a row in our `us_sent` data.

-To use `ggplot()`, we start by indicating what data set we want to plot, `us_sent`.
-Then, we specify what our variables of interest are–in this case, we are interested in `age` and `sentence_length`. `geom_point()` specifies that we want to use a scatter plot to represent our data.
+To use `ggplot()`, we start by indicating the data set we want to plot:
+`us_sent`.
+Then, we specify what our variables of interest are—in this case, we are interested in `age` and `sentence_length`. `geom_point()` specifies that we want to use a scatter plot to represent our data.
 There are also many fun and useful modifications that change the way a